-Scotch pine is the tree species that has long defined the Michigan Christmas tree and is still a favorite for traditionalists.
-Scotch pines are dense trees with dark-green needles.
+Scotch Pine is the tree species that has long defined the Michigan Christmas tree industry and is still a favorite for traditionalists.
+Scotch Pines are dense trees with dark-green needles.
 Stiff branches hold up well to ornaments and needle retention is excellent.
 Scotch pine is also an economical choice.

-White pine is one of two Michigan native conifers commonly used for Christmas trees, along with balsam fir.
+White Pine is one of two Michigan native conifers commonly used for Christmas Trees, along with balsam fir.
 This is a dense tree with soft, green needles.
-This tree will require light-weight ornaments.
-For consumers that have a high ceiling and want a larger tree, white pine can be an economical choice.
+This tree will require lightweight ornaments.